We are here to answer your questions!

 The security and wellbeing of participants is our top priority.
-IsraelNow contracts with a highly regarded Israeli security company which provides security throughout the experience, and we never hesitate to change our itineraries if needed.
+IsraelNow contracts with an Israeli security company to provide security throughout the experience on the ground in Israel.

-IsraelNow trip educators are comprised of local synagogue clergy, educators, community program youth professionals and healthcare staff.
-All IsraelNow staff participate in extensive training on Israel education, adolescent development, safety protocols and more.
+IsraelNow trip staff is comprised of healthcare professionals and a combination of local synagogue clergy, educators, community program youth professionals and staff.
+All IsraelNow staff participate in extensive training on safety protocols, adolescent development, Israel education, and more.

 - A mishpacha (family) of students with a staff member responsible for their health, safety and educational experience

-- A tour educator licensed by the Israeli government to guide each bus throughout the country
+- A tour educator, licensed by the Israeli government, on each bus